our areas of focus

 Schedule a Consultation

 At Axis Stem Cell Institute, we’re dedicated to helping you enjoy your best life without pain or paralysis impacting your daily life.
 Your first step is meeting with our experienced team who can give you the most up-to-date information on stem cell treatments and what you can expect.
-To get started, contact our Seattle, Kirkland, and St. Petersburg offices by calling 425-410-4468 or filling out our online form.
+To get started, contact our Seattle, and St. Petersburg office by calling 425-410-4468 or filling out our online form.